 Liechtenstein is neither a party to the Brussels nor the Lugano Convention on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.
-It has only entered into agreements on recognition and enforcement of judgments in civil matters with Austria and Switzerland.
+It has only entered into such agreements on recognition and enforcement of judgments in civil matters with Austria and Switzerland.

-Since 2011, Liechtenstein has been a signatory of the New York Convention (the Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958).
+However, Liechtenstein is a signatory of the New York Convention, i.e. the Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
 Therefore, arbitral awards issued according to the rules of the New York Convention are recognised and enforced in Liechtenstein like domestic judgments.

-9.5 What are the rules of appeal against a judgment of a civil court of your jurisdiction?
+9.4 What are the rules of appeal against a judgment of a civil court of your jurisdiction?